 One of Nelson Bennett’s most significant accomplishments is his early design of the ski patrol rescue toboggan.
 With his brother, Bennett also developed an early prototype of the snow cat trail groomers used today.The photo below shows Nelson Bennett’s ski patrol rescue toboggan design, first used in the 1949-1950 season at Sun Valley.
 He first started designing and testing it in 1946.

 Bennett’s toboggan innovation had three removable components – (1) the rescue litter basket, (2) the toboggan with tail rope and chain, and (3) the transport handle and rails.
-First Rescue Toboggan Making these three sections removable facilitated transport by one patroller on a single passenger early lift.
+Making these three sections removable facilitated transport by one patroller on a single passenger early lift.
 Bennett made the decision not to patent his innovation, a decision that allowed every patrol in the US economically duplicate and make incremental improvements.

 The basic design had dual rear skegs for stability and tracking; a tail rope for safety; a litter that can be used for transport and/or as a splint, with room for a trauma pack; and a drop chain that allows for braking when used in conjunction with downward pressure on the metal handles.
 This combination of features is still used in virtually every rescue toboggan today by patrols around the world.